Protecting The Accused

 - Anywhere from two to 20 years in prison

 - Up to $10,000 in fines

-A charge of murder may sometimes be escalated to capital murder under a wide range of aggravating circumstances such as if the victim was a police officer, firefighter or a child under six years of age.
+A charge of murder may sometimes be escalated to capital murder under a wide range of aggravating circumstances, such as if the victim was a police officer, firefighter or child under six years of age.
 Capital murder is an offense punishable by death in Texas.

 Regardless of the circumstances, any accusation of homicide is extremely serious and requires the skills of a knowledgeable attorney to be successfully defended against.
 Our lawyers can review the facts surrounding your case and craft a custom-tailored strategy on your behalf that exploits weaknesses in the prosecution’s case.